Meet the Authors: Authors making in-person and virtual appearances the week of Sept. 26 - NewsBreak

 Meet the Authors: Authors making in-person and virtual appearances the week of Sept.
 26

-• Ronald H. Balson: The National Jewish Book Award winner has a new thriller — “Defending Britta Stein,” about a 90-year-old Chicago woman who accuses a popular Danish-American restauranteur of collaboration with the Nazis during World War II.
+Authors scheduled to make appearances the week of Sept.
+26:. ** Ronald H. Balson: The National Jewish Book Award winner has a new thriller — "Defending Britta Stein," about a 90-year-old Chicago woman who accuses a popular Danish-American restauranteur of collaboration with the Nazis during World War II.
 In a virtual event presented by Gramercy Books at 7 p.m.
 Sept.
 28, Balson will be in conversation with Ohio State University professor of history and law, David Stebenne.
-Tickets cost $5, or $30 that includes a copy of “Defending Britta Stein.”
-For more information or to register, go to www.gramercybooksbexley.com.www.dispatch.com
+Tickets cost $5, or $30 that includes a copy of "Defending Britta Stein."
+For more information or to register, go to www.gramercybooksbexley.com.www.northwestgeorgianews.com

 Comments / 0